AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

 \end{align}
 $$

-Taking the log, we obtain a quadratic log posterior
+Taking the log, we see that the log posterior is a quadratic function of $\mathbf{w}$:

 $$
 \begin{align}